NSE vs. Direct Integration#

 fig.tight_layout()

-We can create an NSENetwork by simply grabbing the rates from our current network and using them to construct the NSE network
+We can create an NSENetwork by simply grabbing the rates from our current network and using them to construct the NSE network.
+From the NSENetwork, we can directly compute the NSE state, and make some plots to compare it to the integration results.

-Finally, we can make some plots to see the direct comparison between the two results.
+# Make plots to see comparison between the two results

 X_nse = np.array(list(nse_comp.X.values()))